Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 The [DDD Starter Modelling Process](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md) is an excellent guide when iterating through the design process.
 This process [is recommended](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#when-to-use-the-ddd-starter-modelling-process) when planning or following significant change, or when there are changes in terms of personnel.
 Some good examples: major programme of work, beginning brownfield migration, re-organising teams, etc.

-I have been using Bytesize Architecture Sessions in a few of the sections of the DDD modelling process.
+I have been using Bytesize Architecture Sessions in a few of the sections of the Domain-Driven Design modelling process.
 This article focuses on the [Discovery](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#discover) section of the starter process.

 ![DDD Starter Modelling Process]( {{site.images}}/2026/ddd-crew-modelling-process--circles.png) [DDD Starter Modelling Process by DDD-Crew](https://github.com/ddd-crew/ddd-starter-modelling-process)